Setup Tableau CRM

 - Enter Example Permset in the label field.

-- Select the Analytics Platform permission set license from the License menu, and click Save.
+- Select the Tableau CRM Plus permission set license from the License menu, and click Save.

 - Click System Permissions.

-You can see all the possible Analytics user permissions.
+You can see all the possible Tableau CRM user permissions.
 You could click Edit, choose the ones you want to add to the example permission set, then save it to create a custom permission set.
 You could then assign it to users.

 You won’t do that here, since we don’t need to enable any new users.
-But this gives you the idea of how to use a custom permission set to give you granular control over a user’s access to Analytics.
-Now take a quick look at the basic process.
+But this gives you the idea of how to use a custom permission set to give you granular control over a user’s access to Tableau CRM.
+Now take a quick look at the quick process.

 You should still be in the Users area of Setup.